 The copyright office provides registration facilities for literary works.
 The copyright office is headed by a Registrar of Copyrights and is located at B.2/W.3, C.R.
 Barracks, Kasturba Gandhi Marg, New Delhi- 110 003, Tel: 338 4387

-To register book – submit an application
+To register a book – submit an application.

 - The application must be filled in the prescribed format and the required fee paid to start the copyright registration process.
 A diary number is produced and supplied to the applicant once this application is submitted.